 Easy to Care For

 Like most succulents, flaming Katy is easy to care for.
-When looking for a unique, low-maintenance plant to brighten up your home, consider growing it.
-It’s an easy-care succulent that is ideal for beginners due to its forgiving nature when it comes to watering and sun exposure.
+Consider growing it when looking for a unique, low-maintenance plant to brighten up your home.
+It’s an easy-care succulent ideal for beginners due to its forgiving nature regarding watering and sun exposure.

 Christmas Kalanchoe does best in temperatures between 55-75 degrees Fahrenheit and can tolerate full sun or partial shade.

-While kalanchoe needs lots of sunshine, it shouldn’t be kept in direct sunlight all day long because too much bright light can burn its leaves.
+While kalanchoe needs lots of sunshine, it shouldn’t be kept in direct sunlight all day because too much bright light can burn its leaves.
 Make sure to protect it from the harsh afternoon sun.
-The succulent foliage is beautiful to look at and at bloom time, the pink flowers or red flowers that burst from the top, giving it the nickname “coral top” will truly brighten your day.
+The succulent foliage is beautiful to look at, and at bloom time, the pink or red flowers that burst from the top, giving it the nickname “coral top,” will truly brighten your day.

 Good balcony plant

 Plant Kalanchoe in a window or balcony box and it will grow well in the sun and fresh air, as long as it isn’t put out too early in the spring when the nights are still cold.
-It does not like temperatures under 60°F. In strong sunshine, the thick leaves will take on an attractive reddish sheen.
+It does not like temperatures under 60°F. The thick leaves will take on an attractive reddish sheen in strong sunshine.

 Short day plant